 Flower pots are versatile.
 You can bring them indoors or create a mini garden if you don’t have a lot of space.
 There are many different combinations of flowers that work well together in flower pots.
 Before planting flowers in a pot, there are a few things you should consider.

 Creating contrast and balance is essential.
 The size of the flowers should be proportionate to the size of the pot.
 Flowers of contrasting sizes help fill the space.
-Having a tall plant, a filler plant, and a trailing plant in a single pot creates a sense of unity.
+Having a tall plant, a filler plant, and a trailing plant near each other in a single pot creates a sense of unity.

 Color is another important thing you should consider when filling a flower pot.
 Contrasting colors create drama and impact.
 Different shades of the same color create harmony.
 Choose colors that reflect the emotion you want to evoke.